Dr. Brian H. Kane

 What skills is Dr. Brian H. Kane known for?

-Dr. Brian H. Kane has skills like Operational Planning, Command, Military Operations, Organizational Leadership, Leadership, Military Experience, Training, National Security, Dod, Tactics, Government, Team Building.
+Dr. Brian H. Kane is listed with skills including Operational Planning, Command, Military Operations, Organizational Leadership, Leadership, Military Experience, Training, and National Security.